ch728/echidna-highlight/micro/README.md

 Information for installing Micro can be found at https://micro-editor.github.io/

 ## Using Syntax Config
 Navigate to the .config/micro directory on your system (should be in home).
+Make it if it doesn't exist.

 ```bash
 cd  ~/.config/micro